Principles of operator algebras: 5a. Normed algebras

 (3) More recent books, including Arveson \cite{arv}, Blackadar \cite{bla}, Brown-Ozawa \cite{boz}, Connes \cite{co3}, Davidson \cite{dav}, Jones \cite{jo6}, Murphy \cite{mur}, Pedersen \cite{ped} and Sakai \cite{sak}.
 These are well-concieved one-volume books, written with various purposes in mind.

-The present book is mainly inspired by Blackadar \cite{bla}, Connes \cite{co3}, Jones \cite{jo6}, but is yet a different beast, often insisting on probabilistic aspects.
+Our presentation below is inspired by Blackadar \cite{bla}, Connes \cite{co3}, Jones \cite{jo6}, but is yet another type of beast, often insisting on probabilistic aspects.
 But probably enough talking, more on this later, and let us get to work.
 We are interested in the study of the algebras of bounded operators $A\subset B(H)$.
 Let us start our discussion with the following broad definition, obtained by imposing the ``minimal'' set of reasonable axioms:

 \begin{definition} An operator algebra is an algebra of bounded operators $A\subset B(H)$ which contains the unit, is closed under taking adjoints,

 and is closed as well under the norm. \end{definition}